hyperledger/besu-docs/docs/public-networks/get-started/start-node.md

 # Start Besu

-Nodes can connect to Ethereum Mainnet and public testnets such as Ropsten.
+Nodes can connect to Ethereum Mainnet and public testnets.

 Use the [`besu`](../reference/cli/options.md) command with the required command line options to start a node.
 Alternatively, use the [launcher](#besu-launcher) to start Besu interactively